-- Benefit from highly specialist onsite optometry facilities and extensive placement opportunities, to get you ready and confident for your pre-registration year.
+Benefit from highly specialist on-site optometry facilities and multiple placement opportunities, to get you ready and confident for your pre-registration year.

 Why study optometry?